 It can be a shock to many people when they find out they may have to pay over £100,000 for their care home costs.
 Therefore, it is only natural that people are looking at protecting their assets from nursing home fees and looking at how to avoid, and not sell, their property when going into care.

 On this page, we will explain:

-– What options you have to pay for your care home fees
+– Gifts to avoid care home fees

 – If you can you dispose of your assets before going in to care